Dinakaran25/Central_Salon_BMS/README.md

-# Central Salon Management System
+# Central Salon Booking Management System
 ## Overview

 This Python application, built with Tkinter, manages various aspects of a salon, including: